Edit Distance for Pushdown Automata: Conclusions

 \section{Conclusions}

 In this work we consider the edit distance problem for PDA and its subclasses and present a complete decidability and complexity picture for the $\TED$ problem.
-We leave some open conjectures about the parametrized complexity of the $\TED$ problem, and the complexity of $\FED$ problem when the target is a DPDA or a DFA.
+We leave some open conjectures about the parametrized complexity of the $\TED$ problem, and the complexity of $\FED$ problem when the target is a DPDA.
+Moreover, one can study the edit distance for other classes of languages between regular languages and context-free languages such as visibly pushdown automata.

 While in this work we count the number of edit operations, a different notion is to measure the average number of edit operations.
 The average-based measure is undecidable in many cases even for finite automata, and in cases when it is decidable reduces to mean-payoff games on graphs~\cite{limavgRiveros}.
 Since mean-payoff games on pushdown graphs are undecidable~\cite{CV12}, most of the problems related to the edit distance question for average measure for DPDA and PDA are likely to be undecidable.

+\textbf{Acknowledgements}.
+We wanted to thank the anonymous reviewers for their thorough and helpful reviews, which help us to improve this paper.